Last updated May 09, 2022

 We do not knowingly solicit data from or market to children under 18 years of age.
-By using the Website, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the Website.
+By using the Services, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the Services.
 If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
 If you become aware of any data we may have collected from children under age 18, please contact us at firstname.lastname@example.org .

-In Short: In some regions, such as the European Economic Area, you have rights that allow you greater access to and control over your personal information.
+In Short: In some regions, such as the European Economic Area (EEA), United Kingdom (UK), and Canada, you have rights that allow you greater access to and control over your personal information.
 You may review, change, or terminate your account at any time.

-In some regions (like the European Economic Area), you have certain rights under applicable data protection laws.
+In some regions (like the EEA, UK, and Canada), you have certain rights under applicable data protection laws.
 These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; and (iv) if applicable, to data portability.
 In certain circumstances, you may also have the right to object to the processing of your personal information.
-To make such a request, please use the contact details provided below.
-We will consider and act upon any request in accordance with applicable data protection laws.
+You can make such a request by contacting us by using the contact details provided in the section 'HOW CAN YOU CONTACT US ABOUT THIS NOTICE?' below.

-If you are a resident in the European Economic Area and you believe we are unlawfully processing your personal information, you also have the right to complain to your local data protection supervisory authority.
+If you are located in the EEA or UK and you believe we are unlawfully processing your personal information, you also have the right to complain to your local data protection supervisory authority.
 You can find their contact details here: https://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.

-If you are a resident in Switzerland, the contact details for the data protection authorities are available here: https://www.edoeb.admin.ch/edoeb/en/home.html.
+If you are located in Switzerland, the contact details for the data protection authorities are available here: https://www.edoeb.admin.ch/edoeb/en/home.html.

-Most web browsers and some mobile operating systems and mobile applications include a Do-Not-Track ("DNT") feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
-At this stage no uniform technology standard for recognizing and implementing DNT signals has been finalized.
+Most web browsers and some mobile operating systems and mobile applications include a Do-Not-Track ('DNT') feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
+At this stage no uniform technology standard for recognising and implementing DNT signals has been finalised.
 As such, we do not currently respond to DNT browser signals or any other mechanism that automatically communicates your choice not to be tracked online.
 If a standard for online tracking is adopted that we must follow in the future, we will inform you about that practice in a revised version of this privacy notice.

 In Short: Yes, if you are a resident of California, you are granted specific rights regarding access to your personal information.